A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

-\emph{Gaussian process implicit surfaces}~\citep{williams2006gaussian,hollinger2013active}, a nonparametric regression model used to reconstruct surfaces from 3D data, are adopted by~\cite{leeb2019online} to construct online continuous mapping.
-The proposed map computes a probabilistic estimate of the signed distance field and maintains a distance and its gradient which can be useful for obstacle avoidance.
+\emph{Gaussian process implicit surfaces}~\citep{williams2006gaussian,hollinger2013active}, a nonparametric regression model for reconstructing surfaces from 3D data, are adopted by~\citet{leeb2019online} to construct continuous mapping online.
+The proposed map computes a probabilistic estimate of the signed distance field while preserving distance gradients, which is useful for obstacle avoidance.